Make a Day of It

 Eden is famous for its Biomes, the world’s largest greenhouses which nestle in a giant 50 metre deep crater the size of 30 football pitches, forming the centrepiece of a spectacular global garden.

 There’s always something new to see at Eden even if you’ve been many times before.
 From new landscapes to changing seasonal menus, new products in our shop and our annual programme of events, see our website for further details.

-- Eden is dedicated to making access as easy as possible for all our visitors.
-It’s a large site so a park-and-ride buggy service is in operation to transport people from their cars to the site and back again if required.
+Eden is dedicated to making access as easy as possible for all our visitors.
+It’s a large site so a park-and-ride bus service is in operation to transport people from their cars to the site and back again if required.
 Disabled car parks are close to the visitor centre but if assistance is required you can request a buggy service.
 Our land train and park-and-ride buses are designed to accommodate wheelchairs.
-You'll find plenty of seating around the site so you can enjoy your visit at your own pace.
-If you have a carer to help you the they are admitted free of charge.
-We welcome guide and assistance dogs.
+You’ll find plenty of seating around the site so you can enjoy your visit at your own pace.

 Can I bring my dog?

 Dogs are now welcomed into our outdoor garden on an on-going daily basis.
 Dogs are allowed to enjoy the miles of paths onsite and in the outer estate, providing they are kept on a lead at all times, and with their owners.
 We ask owners to keep their dogs away from play areas and the arena.
 You will not be allowed to take your dog into the Biomes or in any of our buildings, except for the Visitors’ Centre, Ticketing and the Shop, and under the Link Canopy.
 We provide water bowls and doggy bins around site.
 If you do not want to take your dog into the Project, we have some dedicated shaded car ports where dogs may be safely left in the car.
 There is water available and our stewards patrol the area.

 Is there much for children to do?